Działoszyce: History

 The town is located in historic Lesser Poland, and the earliest mention of Działoszyce in historical records comes from 1220.
-In 1409 King Władysław II Jagiełło gave it a city charter (see Magdeburg rights).
-According to the 1921 census the town had a Jewish community consisting of 5618 people, or 83.6 percent of its total population.
-The vast majority of the Jewish population was exterminated in the Holocaust by German Nazis during their occupation of Poland.
-After the war, Jewish survivors from Działoszyce submitted contributions to a Memorial Book (Yizkor Book).
-In subsequent years the town's population did not recover, and today it is less than one-fifth of what it was before the war.

 Działoszyce, located on the Nidzica river (a tributary to the Vistula), was in the Middle Ages placed along a merchant route from Kraków to Wiślica.
-The settlement prospered due to the protection of bishop of Kraków Iwo Odrowąż, and King Kazimierz Wielki.
-In 1409, Działoszyce was granted Magdeburg rights by King Władysław Jagiełło.
-The town was part of Lesser Poland’s Sandomierz Voivodeship, and it belonged to the Ostrogski family, which collected tolls for crossing the river bridge.
+The settlement prospered due to the protection of bishop of Kraków Iwo Odrowąż, and King Casimir III the Great.
+In 1409, Działoszyce was granted Magdeburg rights by King Władysław II Jagiełło.
+The town was administratively located in the Sandomierz Voivodeship in the Lesser Poland Province, and it belonged to the Ostrogski family, which collected tolls for crossing the river bridge.
 In the Polish–Lithuanian Commonwealth, Działoszyce was a local trade and craft center.
 In 1629 the town had 13 artisans and a mill.
 In 1662 it had 468 inhabitants and had the right to organize 12 fairs a year.

 In 1795, following the Third Partition of Poland, Działoszyce was first annexed by Austria.
 After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it became part of Russian-controlled Congress Poland.
 The town saw an influx of Jews as a result of Russian discriminatory policies (see Pale of Settlement).
 By 1820 the town had 1,692 inhabitants, 74% of whom were Jews.

-In the Second Polish Republic, Działoszyce belonged to Kielce Voivodeship and in the 1920s and 1930s, the number of inhabitants decreased from 6755 (in 1920) to 5872 (1939).
+In the Second Polish Republic, Działoszyce belonged to Kielce Voivodeship and in the 1920s and 1930s, the number of inhabitants decreased from 6,755 (in 1920) to 5,872 (1939).
+According to the 1921 census the town had a Jewish community consisting of 5,618 people, or 83.6 percent of its total population.